-The difficult climb to Kalibina Camp at 3000m on the slopes of Mount Tshiaberimu took two and half hours.
+The difficult climb to Kalibina Camp at 3000m on the slopes of Mount Tshiaberimu took two and a half hours.
 The last of our adventure to come nightfall, and we gathered around the campfire.
-I clarified that whether they were a unique subspecies of gorilla or not, the relative isolation of this population have a vital reserve in the gene pool of gorillas.
+I clarified that whether they were a unique subspecies of the gorilla or not, the relative isolation of this population has a vital reserve in the gene pool of gorillas.

-The next morning, with a light rain falling, we set off on our trek.
-After a few hours of trekking in the forest, the smell of rot and fresh growth bursting from every footfall, we found them foraging in a bamboo forest, a small group of gorillas including a silverback, an mature female, young women and infant male.
+The next morning, with light rain falling, we set off on our trek.
+After a few hours of trekking in the forest, the smell of rot and fresh growth bursting from every footfall, we found them foraging in a bamboo forest, a small group of gorillas including a silverback, a mature female, young women, and infant male.
 Compared to other sub-species I have encountered, Tshiaberimu gorillas are quite small.

 Commonly, while adults were busied themselves somewhere else, the youths paid us their full attention.
 The female was more interested in Jonson than anything else, pulling on his clothes and looking him and down.
 The ranger guide tried to discourage her, but every time she retreated her younger brother, 33% of its size, provoked her to return.
 She would clearly then pleasure herself, before charging back to grab Jonson by his trousers.
 She tried to us when we left, and it required a decent deal of effort to stop her.
 In my 20 years watching gorillas, I’d never seen anything like it.